 Practically anything to do with employment is within the Equality Act, including recruitment, promotion, transfers, dismissals, redundancy, training or other benefits.

 The Equality Act covers treating someone less favourably related to their disability.
 There is also an important duty to make reasonable adjustments.

 Recruitment and promotion

 - There is a right to reasonable adjustments in the recruitment process.
-This may include for example extra time, greater attention paid to written material, and adjustments as regards any telephone interviews, presentations and assessments.
+This may include for example extra time, greater attention paid to written material, and adjustments as regards any telephone interviews, assessments and presentations.